UD Wind Power Program | Ocean Turbines, Foundations & Projects

 Senvion (formerly Repower) 6.XM Series – Capacity of 6.2MW, rotor diameter of 126m or 152 m.
 The Senvion 6XM series is currently the largest turbine installed in the open sea.
 Currently in use at Thornton Bank wind farm in Belgium.
-See the brochure for more details.
+More details may be found at their website.

 Siemens SWT-6.0 154 (Turbina Sapiens) Capacity of 6MW, rotor diameter of 154 m.
 This turbine is a direct drive machine, resulting in 50% less moving parts.
 Two machines were installed in January 2014 in Gunfleet Sands III.

 Alstom Halaide – Capacity of 6MW, rotor diameter of 150 m.
 The Halaide is being used in Phase 2 of the Belwind Wind Farm, and has over 240 turbines ordered for farms planned off the coast of France.
 The first turbine was installed in November 2013.
 GE recently agreed to acquire Alstom Power.
-See the brochure for more details.
+More details may be found at their website.

 REpower 5M.
 Capacity 5 MW, rotor diameter 126 m, hub height 90 m.
 An older and a much longer product brochure is interesting because it profiles the 5M's 32 major subcontractors, giving a flavor of all that goes into a large turbine -- older 5M brochure.

 Areva M5000 (formerly Multibrid) –Capacity of 5MW, rotor diameter of 116 to 135 m.
 These turbines were used in Alpha Ventus, Germany’s first offshore wind.
-See the technical sheet for more details.
+More details may be found at their website.

 Bard WEC 5MW Capacity of 5.2 MW, rotor diameter of 122 m.
 This turbine is being used at the BARD Offshore 1 in German waters.

 Darwind XD115 5MW – Capacity of 5MW, rotor diameter of 115m.
 Darwind has prototype turbines up and running in China and the Netherlands.
 The Fishermen’s Energy demonstration project, which is to be located off the coast of New Jersey, also plans to use 5 XD115 turbines.
-See the data sheet for more details.
+More details may be found at their website.

 Siemens SWT 3.6-120 - Capacity 3.6 MW, rotor diameter 120 m, hub height 90 m.
 The SWT 3.6-120 is one of the most prevalent offshore wind turbines in the world, with over 360 turbines in the water, including the world’s largest offshore wind farm, the London Array.
-See the brochure for more details.
+More details may be found at their website.

 Siemens SWT-3.6-107.
 Capacity 3.6 MW, diameter 107 m, hub height 83.5 m (at Burbo project).
 At Burbo Bank, Greater Gabbard, Liverpool Bay, operating offshore since October 2007, several more since 2007.
 For offshore use, see specifications on their 3.6 MW Siemens SWT-3.6-107 (no power curve).
 Siemens entered the wind business by buying Bonus, which had considerable offshore experience.